Instant Pot Chicken Tortilla Soup

 - 1 pound boneless skinless chicken breast

-- For serving: lime wedges, crumbled tortilla chips, sour cream or plain Greek yogurt, shredded cheese, and/or avocado
+- For serving: lime wedges, crumbled tortilla chips or tortilla strips, sour cream or plain Greek yogurt, shredded cheese, and/or avocado

 - Add olive oil to Instant Pot insert and turn on saute function.
-Add the onion and cook, stirring, until softened.
+Add the onion and cook, stirring, until softened, about 3 minutes.
 Turn off Instant Pot.
 Stir in the minced garlic.

 - Add the diced green chiles, fire roasted diced tomatoes, enchilada sauce, chili powder, cumin, black beans and chicken broth.
-Stir well.
-Nestle the chicken into the mixture.
+Stir well, scraping up any bits stuck to the bottom of the pot.
+Nestle the chicken into the liquid.

 - Place the lid on and set it to the closed position.
-Turn the steam valve to the sealing position.
+Move the steam valve to the sealing position.

 - Set the Instant Pot to manual/pressure cook, high pressure, for 9 minutes.
+The Instant Pot will take about 20 minutes to reach pressure and then the cook time will start counting down.
 When the cook time is done, allow the pressure to release naturally for 10 minutes (this means just leave the Instant Pot alone for 10 minutes).
-Then, carefully turn the steam valve to the venting position to release the remaining pressure.
+Then, carefully move the steam valve to the venting position to release the remaining pressure.
 I usually do this with the handle of a long spoon.

 - When the float valve drops down, the pressure has been released and it is safe to open your instant pot.
 Carefully remove the lid.
-Remove the chicken and shred.
-(This can be done in a bowl with two forks or even in your stand mixer – see my how to shred chicken tips.)
+Remove the chicken to a clean plate and let it rest for a few minutes.

-- Return the shredded chicken back to the pot and stir in the corn.
-Season to taste with salt and pepper and serve with toppings as desired.
+- Return the shredded chicken back to the pot.
+Season soup to taste with salt and pepper.
+Serve with toppings as desired.